bdefino/pc/README.md

 # `pc` - a threaded producer/consumer model
 Getting the maximum oomph out of your server's often difficult: not only does design complexity accelerate, but implementations suffer.
-Enter `pc`.
+Enter `consumer`.

 ## Goal
 This library aims to ease the pain of parallel task consumption, by providing